DUI Consequences for a Pilot

 For pilots, it is important to fight the administrative suspension of your driver’s license by demanding a formal review hearing within the first 10 days after your arrest.

-2. Obtain the “packet” from the DMV which includes:
+- Obtain the “packet” from the DMV, which includes the following:

-4. Order a court reporter so that all testimony at the formal review hearing is properly secured (the Bureau of Administrative Review (BAR) will tape-record the hearing, however, the tape could be lost, corrupted, or inaudible leading to a disadvantage on appeal or during the criminal case for impeachment purposes if one of the witnesses testifies in a manner inconsistent with the prior testimony);
+- Order a court reporter so that all testimony at the formal review hearing is properly secured (the Bureau of Administrative Review (BAR) will tape-record the hearing.
+However, the tape could be lost, corrupted, or inaudible, leading to a disadvantage on appeal or during the criminal case for impeachment purposes if one of the witnesses testifies in a manner inconsistent with the prior testimony);

-6. Be prepared to file a “motion to enforce the subpoena” in the event that any witness fails to appear.
+- Be prepared to file a “motion to enforce the subpoena” if any witness fails to appear.

 The information gained by your attorney during the formal review hearing can also be used to fight the criminal case.